Using the drummer track in Garageband is really quite simple.

 If you’re just using MIDI, then it’s really quite simple to place the notes on the grid-lines as you need to.

-However, if you’re recording actual instruments, it’s very important to play along to a metronome like this one from Amazon, that way you’re actually on time.
+However, if you’re recording actual instruments, it’s very important to play along to a metronome like this one, that way you’re actually on time.

 And then when you introduce a drummer track, the drummer will actually sound good with what you’ve played.